Do you have $1,000 in total cash, or do you have $1,000 ready to invest?

 Why should you use a 401(k)?

-A 401(k) is a type of account, not an investment.
+A 401(k) is a type of individual retirement account, not an investment.

 After contributing to your account, you’ll need to choose an investment.
 Most plans offer mutual funds, which are baskets of stocks and bonds that can diversify your portfolio with a single investment.

-Mutual funds are great, but some of them come with hidden fees.
+Mutual funds are great investment vehicles, but some of them come with unexpected expenses (think: hidden fees).

-Empower, one of my favorite portfolio trackers, has a free fee analyzer tool:
+Empower, one of my favorite portfolio trackers, has a free fee analyzer tool so you can easily understand account fees and how they factor into your retirement plan:

 Plus, Empower’s 401(k) portfolio tracker will help you pick out the best mutual fund, help plan your contribution schedule, and give you a complete picture of your financial health.

-Before you look to invest $1000 somewhere else, see if your employer offers 401(k) matching.
+Before you look to invest $1000 somewhere else, see if your employer offers 401(k) matching contributions.

 3. Pay off High-Interest Debt